vidocqklein/SecureEARI/README.md

 - acmv9

 ## Running the Code
 We do not provide the trained model since the training cost for each experiment is acceptable.
-You can train the model by yourself by running the following command.
+You can run the following commands to train the model yourself.
-For example, to train the EARI model on the Cora and Dblpv7 datasets, you can run the following command:
+For example, to train the EARI model on the Cora and Dblpv7 datasets, you can run the following commands:
 ```
 python main.py cora --model eari --epochs 2000 --lr 0.01 --ptb_rate 0.03 --threshhold 0.8 --inductive_setting False --perturb_nodes_radio 0.5